Port Hope, Ontario: Economy

 Downtown Port Hope offers shopping and a historic main street.
 Port Hope is served by a Via Rail station.
-It has a medical centre, a walk-in clinic, and a community health centre.
+It has a medical centre, and a community health centre.
 It has had a daily newspaper since 1878, the Port Hope Evening Guide.
 Until 2007, this was part of the Osprey Media chain and subsequently a part of the Sun Media organization.
 In 2009 the newspaper was amalgamated with the Cobourg Daily Star and renamed as Northumberland Today.com.
 In November 2017 the newspaper was included in the large-scale closing of many local community newspapers throughout the province of Ontario.

 Port Hope's Economic Development Strategic Plan aims to increase job growth at least as fast as population growth.
 The town has a variety of industries.

+In January 2025, the Ontario Government announced plans for a new nuclear generating station to be built at Wesleyville.

 Arts and culture

 The Ganaraska River (affectionately known as "The Ganny"), is well known to area anglers for annual salmon and trout runs.
 It has caused many historic floods, the most recent having occurred on March 21–22, 1980.
 Every April since until 2020, Port Hope has commemorated the flood with "Float Your Fanny Down the Ganny" ten kilometre boat race.
 "Participants range from serious paddlers navigating the cold, fast-moving water in kayaks and canoes, to the very entertaining 'crazy craft' paddlers, floating any combination of materials down the river in an attempt to reach the finish line."
 Due to the COVID-19 pandemic, the event was cancelled in 2020 and 2021, the first time in its history for such action.